rizinorg/website/content/posts/auto-sync/index.md

 ## Diffing

 Though, translating C++ files only gets so good.
 After all patches were applied to the file, it will likely not compile.
 Some syntax issues are just too difficult to fix automatically.
+Interestingly, this specific task would fit a large language model pretty well.
+But this would be a different project.

 But fixing a handful of issues by hand again and again, is a tedious task.
 Especially, if you need to run the whole translation procedure multiple times.
 We can hardly ask users to do the fixes by hand again every time they ran the translator.